 But the Quartet played the Four Hymns some, including on a WHYY Radio Community Concert.
-Some of it I still like, including the beginning of the third hymn, “No, Not One.”
+I still liked it, including the beginning of the third hymn, “No, Not One.”
 It’s an old gospel hymn, known from its opening lines, “There’s not a friend like the lowly Jesus.
 No, not one!
 No, not one!”

 I was trying out the manipulation of pitch aggregates, as I recall.
 No, I’m kidding.
 Nobody says, “manipulation of pitch aggregates.”
 No, I’m kidding.
 A lot of people say “manipulation of pitch aggregates,” all of them composers who have been to college, and I think for a month and a half I said it, but it means absolutely nothing—nothing more than “I was shoving notes around,” or (here’s a thought) “I was composing”—but some folks like to throw “aggregates” around, you bet, so don’t say I didn’t warn you.

 So that’s what I chose for the theme music.
-But the only recording I had was an old cassette tape of that community concert, and what with the hiss, and oh yes the-baby-that-kept-crying-in-the-audience, I went back to the drawing board and now, après-1985 and with a computer and software and everything, renotated the beginning of that movement (not caring how it looked, really) and made a synthesized playback with, ooo, “classical guitar” sounds on it.
+But the only recording I had was an old cassette tape of that community concert, and what with the hiss and the baby that kept crying in the audience, I went back to the drawing board and now, après-1985 and with a computer and software and everything, re-notated the beginning of that movement (not caring how it looked, really) and made a synthesized playback with, hm let’s try this, “classical guitar” sounds on it.

 But it sounded fake and certainly not as good as four real guitars played by four real guitarists, so I started replacing, and adding, and editing instrument sounds.
 A weekend later I had a minute and change of 12-string and pedal steel guitars, pizzicato acoustic and Rickenbacker basses, long-decaying marimbas, and other whatnots: an entire orchestra of made-up sounds in pentatonic mode that had enough goofy sparkle for a theme but enough wallpaper to yak over.

 It also is stylistically neutral enough, I think, to serve as an adequate introduction to a show featuring all kinds of new music.
-I hope you like it, and if you get a chance to listen to the show (Sunday nights at 10, or did I say that already?), I hope you like that, too.
+I hope you like it, and if you get a chance to listen to the show, I hope you like that, too.
 I’m having fun putting it together, and thanks to WRTI for supporting contemporary American music.